-Asking for help sounds like you are extremely desperate and there is no other option but having somebody solve your problem.
+Asking for help sounds like you are extremely desperate, and there is no other option but to have somebody solve your problem.
 As a result, many parents are very reluctant to this solution.

-Help from professional experts or even a friend is necessary, especially when you are unable to control the situation any longer.
+Help from professional experts or even a friend is necessary, especially when you can no longer control the situation.

 Help from other sources will allow you to be free from 4-month sleep regression more quickly.
 Thus, you can avoid being depressed or overtired.

 4 Month Sleep Regression: How to Avoid It Forever

 Until now, you have acquired a profound understanding of solutions to sleep regression and its definition and symptoms.
 The next question that we need to address is how to avoid it in the future.

 If you scroll right below this section, you are going to find out that sleep regression might re-appear in other moments of your baby’s life.
 And it comes very soon.
 Thus, it is important to know methods of avoiding sleep regression.

 In fact, it is a simple secret.
 You need to recognize your baby’s demands on time and, thus, adjust a flexible schedule to fit your baby’s needs.

 Not everything you think must be right is appropriate for your baby.
 An example is a habit of letting the baby sleep later, as I mentioned above.